October 9, 2020

 International growth is key to staying competitive.
 It’s a process that should be carried out carefully.
 Otherwise, you may encounter a number of pitfalls.

-Here are a few ways of how they can do that:
+Here are a few ways how they can do that:

 This is where a provider acts as the Employer of Record.
 They can act as a third party between the company and its employees.
 The most important benefit is that the provider holds the legal entity and liability.
 They also understand how to calculate payroll, taxes, leave accrual and administer benefits.

 If any part of your workforce will include expats, you’ll need to manage immigration service.
-A local partner can manage work permits and authorizations, applications, and advisory services.
+A local partner can manage work permits, authorisations, applications, and advisory services.

 Tax laws vary by location, and payroll is a detailed process that can be prone to error.
-You may wish to work with a provider who has a track record and systems for processing local payroll.
+You may wish to work with a provider with a track record and systems for processing local payroll.

 Many companies choose to outsource payroll due to limited infrastructure.
 They can then save time and money and focus on scaling their operations.